deepjs/deepjs/DOCS/asynch/errors-management.md

 		- any other type : inject it as success in chain

 	if an error is thrown :
-		- from within a fail handler : it break chain(+clear queue), and reject it
 		- from within any handle : it depends if chain catch errors.

-Transparencies rule : only when error :
-	- then familly : obviously active
-	- log familly : active
-	- pushTo familly : active
-	- all others : passive : will just be ignored.

-* chain throw error

-## catch error